When Does Group Invariant Learning Survive Spurious Correlations?: The statistical split algorithm

 In our main experiments on PC-MNIST and MNLI, we set the threshold for $T_B$ to $10$.
 It can be seen in Table~\ref{aptab:robust} that the number of groups increases as $T_B$ decreases.
 The two-sample t-statistic is computed with the function \texttt{scipy.stats.ttest}\_\texttt{ind} in the Python package \texttt{scipy}.

-We also experimented with the case when the condition for split the block is set as $p < p_{thr}$, where $p_{thr}$ is a threshold for the p value.
+We also experimented with the case when the condition for split the block is set as $p < p_{thr}$, where $p$ is the p-value of the two sample test, $p_{thr}$ is a threshold for the p-value.
 We set $p_{thr}=0.01$.
 Results are shown in Table~\ref{aptab:robust}.